Elementary Choir

 Important Information:

-***Choir meets twice a week on Tuesdays and Thursdays from 3:15-4:15pm resuming for second semester January 9th.
+***Choir meets twice a week on Tuesdays and Thursdays from 3:15-4:15pm resuming Tuesday, January 14th.

 ***Choir will automatically be cancelled if school is cancelled.
 Practice tracks are available below.

-***Each participant will be required to purchase a t-shirt for $10 (design shown below) if they do not currently own one that fits.
-Checks can be made out to BESIC and money can be turned in to Miss Jacobsen or the front office.
+***Each participant will be required to purchase a t-shirt for $12 (NEW design shown below!).
+Checks can be made out to BESIC and money can be turned in to the music teacher or the front office.
 Any other costs throughout the year will be optional.

 ***Scholarship money is available for those who need it for any choir fees.
-Simply email Miss Jacobsen!
+Simply email the music teacher!

 Signing Up:

 ***Missed the deadline for signing up?
-Email Miss Jacobsen at kjacobsen@usd348.com and we will get something figured out right away!
+Email the music teacher and we will get something figured out right away!

 Other Choir Opportunities: